Local-global principles for multinorm tori over semi-global fields: Introduction

-Let $p$ be a prime.
-It is known that the local-global principle holds for norm one tori associated to a degree $p$ field extension over a semi-global field(\cite[Theorem 4.3.]{colliot2012patching}).
-In this paper, we have considered the case of multinorm tori associated to two degree $p$ extensions or to a finite number of quadratic extensions.
+Let $K$ be a complete discretely valued field with residue field $\kappa$.
+Let $F$ be the function field of a curve over $K$.
+Let $p$ be a prime not equal to char$(\kappa)$ and $L/F$ be a degree $p$ cyclic extension.
+It follows from \cite[Theorem 4.3(ii)]{colliot2012patching} and \cite[Corollary 4.7.5]{philippe2006central} that local global principle holds for norm one torus associated to $L/F$.
+In this article, we have considered the case of multinorm tori associated to two separable extensions of degree $p$, and to a finite number of quadratic extensions.
 We have also obtained some results for more general multinorm tori.\\